 - Use smart power strips.

 - Invest in energy-saving insulated curtains to help trap in warmth during colder months or block out summer sunlight.

 Did you know that 47% of the average family’s total water usage happens in the bathroom?
 And according to the EPA, nearly 30% of that water goes right down the toilet—literally.
 If you can swap out appliances, look to cut back on water waste by installing a high-efficiency toilet, which uses only 1.28 gallons per flush, far less than many older toilets that may use up to 5 or 6 gallons per flush.
 An even easier way to save water is to switch out your existing showerhead for a WaterSense approved showerhead, which uses no more than 2 gallons of water per minute.

-Whether you’re doing laundry in your home, in the dorm, or at the local laundromat, look for a laundry detergent powered by plant-based ingredients to tackle tough stains.
+Whether you’re doing laundry in your home, in the dorm, or at the local laundromat, look for a plant-based laundry detergent to tackle tough stains.
 Also consider buying concentrated detergent, which comes in a smaller bottle that uses less plastic to produce.
 Try to wash only full loads of laundry, and consider washing your clothes in cold water.
 Most of the energy used to do laundry goes into heating the water, but many plant-based laundry detergents work well in cold water too.
 If you live in a dorm or co-op, spread the word to others and see if you can start a cold-water revolution.

 When you move your clothes to the dryer, remember to clean your lint filter to maximize your dryer’s effectiveness.
 Or, consider air drying some of your clothes on a drying rack or clothesline.